or notices provided to you.

 TEDxAberdeen is committed to preserving your privacy.

-Using your information allows us to provide you with a better experience when using our website and services.
+Using your information allows us to provide you with a better experience when attending our events, using our website and services.

 How we collect your personal data